MAFA: Managing False Negatives for Vision-Language Pre-training: Main Method: MAFA

-For MLM, the model is asked to predict masked tokens in the caption using unmasked tokens and the corresponding image.
-In addition to the original positive pairs in the dataset, the model is also provided with new positive pairs identified by \textit{Con-D}:
+\textbf{[MLM with ECM] } For MLM, the model is asked to predict masked tokens in the caption using unmasked text tokens and visual information.
+In addition to the original positive pairs in the dataset, new positive pairs detected by \textit{Con-D} are additionally used: